MarkHewitt76/ci-portfolio-project-one-html-css/README.md

 - HTML

     The official [W3C Markup Validation Service](https://validator.w3.org/) was used to validate every page of the site to ensure there were no syntax errors in the code.
-The only errors returned were from embed links copied and pasted from facebook and YouTube, trying to add text and/or aria labels to said links and, for some reason, the `controlslist` attribute in `<audio>` elements even though it worked to remove the 'download' option from the elements' menu.
+Among the errors returned were those from imported links copied and pasted from facebook and YouTube, such as embedded videos.
+These were ignored.
+For more, see below.

+    Debugging:

+    - #### Warning: Article/Section lacks heading.
+Consider using `h2`-`h6` elements to [add identifying headings to all sections](https://www.w3.org/wiki/HTML/Usage/Headings/Missing).

+        - Solution: Where necessary, I added a heading or replaced `<section>` with `<div>` in order to avoid this warning.
+In other cases, (i.e. the News/Events page and the signup form on the Contacts page), I believe I used `<article>` and `<section>` correctly as semantic elements to contain and describe distinct areas of a page, even though I felt a heading element was not warranted, and used `<div>` to handle block-level layout and structure otherwise.
+I therefore ignored the warning in those cases since it is a non-normative usage recommendation, as per the [HTML5 standard](http://www.w3.org/TR/2014/PR-html5-20140916/sections.html#the-section-element).

+    - #### Error: Attribute `controlslist` not allowed on element [audio](https://html.spec.whatwg.org/multipage/#the-audio-element) at this point.

+        - Solution: Ignored.
+The `controlslist` attribute was used with the value `nodownload` to remove the download option from the menu on `<audio>` elements.
+The error is reported by the W3C validator because, although it works, this attribute is not included in the official HTML5 standard for the [audio](https://html.spec.whatwg.org/multipage/#the-audio-element) element "at this point" in time.

+    - #### Error: Text not allowed in element [iframe](https://html.spec.whatwg.org/multipage/#the-iframe-element) in this context.

+        - Solution: When embedding YouTube and facebook videos, I mistakenly added fallback text and alternate links between the opening and closing tags, as is done with the `<audio>` and `<video>` elements, forgetting that such content is not permitted in the `<iframe>` element.
+I simply removed the content.

     Results:

     - [Home Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmarkhewitt76.github.io%2Fritual-effect%2Findex.html)

     - [Band Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmarkhewitt76.github.io%2Fritual-effect%2Fband.html)

     - [Music Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmarkhewitt76.github.io%2Fritual-effect%2Fmusic.html)

     - [Videos Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmarkhewitt76.github.io%2Fritual-effect%2Fvideo.html)

     - [News/Events Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmarkhewitt76.github.io%2Fritual-effect%2Fnews.html)

     - [Gallery Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmarkhewitt76.github.io%2Fritual-effect%2Fgallery.html)

     - [Contact Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmarkhewitt76.github.io%2Fritual-effect%2Fcontact.html)

     - [Disclaimer Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmarkhewitt76.github.io%2Fritual-effect%2Fdummy.html)

 - CSS